Gamethread: Rockies at White Sox

+Dylan Cease is on the mound, so that’s already a good start towards grabbing a win.
+The Cy Young candidate will look for his 15th win, as he has a 2.06 ERA and 1.07 WHIP.
+In his last game against the Oakland Athletics, he went six innings with just three hits, two walks, no runs, and nine strikeouts.
+Cease uses a variety of five different pitches, with his slider being used the most at 42.8%.
+He follows with his fastball (39.5%), curveball (14%), changeup (2.7%), and sinker (1.1%).

+The South Siders will face lefty Kyle Freeland, who currently has a 8-9 record with a 4.63 ERA and 1.37 WHIP.
+Freeland is a long time Rocky, and was their first round draft pick back in 2014.
+He made his major league debut in 2017, and since then has maintained a solid stat line.
+In his last game against the Milwaukee Brewers, he got the win going six innings with just two hits, one run, and eight strikeouts.
+Freeland also uses five pitches, with his fastball being used the most at 23.5%.
+He follows with a slider (22%), sinker (21.8%), curveball (18.1%), and changeup (14.6%).

-Tonight's #WhiteSox starters at Guaranteed Rate Field.— Chicago White Sox (@whitesox) September 13, 2022
+Today's #WhiteSox starters at Guaranteed Rate Field.— Chicago White Sox (@whitesox) September 14, 2022

 : @NBCSChicago